Pecan Grove, Texas

-Pecan Grove is a census-designated place and master-planned community within the extraterritorial jurisdiction of Richmond in Fort Bend County, Texas, United States.
+Pecan Grove is a census-designated place and master-planned community within the extraterritorial jurisdictions of Houston and Richmond in Fort Bend County, Texas, United States.
 The population was 22,782 at the 2020 census.

 Geography

 Pecan Grove is located northeast of the center of Fort Bend County at 29°37′34″N 95°43′54″W (29.626060, -95.731591).
 It is bordered to the southwest by the Brazos River.
 The city limits of Richmond forms a convoluted pattern in the southern part of the CDP, and the northern part is bordered by an exclave of the city of Houston.
 Downtown Richmond is 4 mi southwest of the center of Pecan Grove, and downtown Houston is 29 mi to the northeast.

 According to the United States Census Bureau, the Pecan Grove CDP has a total area of 22.9 km2, of which 22.5 km2 is land and 0.4 km2, or 1.69%, is water.